diegoarcega/select-input/README.md

 - `npm run storybook` for the storybook version
 - `npm start` for the CRA version

+## Test

+- `npm run test`

 ## improvements not implemented

-- unit tests
-- storybook
 - menuOptions with virtualized list to improve performance
 - customized value and options
 - customized styles
+- allow passing data-testid properties to each element
+- correct font family

 ## ux - suggestions